granzb11/udemy-cloud-practitioner/notes/amazon-ec2.md

 ##  EC2 Spot Instances
   - can get a discount of up to 90% compared to On-demand
-  - Instances that you can "lose" at any point of time if your max price is less tahn the current spot price
+  - Instances that you can "lose" at any point of time if your max price is less than the current spot price
-  - The MOST cost-efficient isntances in AWS
+  - The MOST cost-efficient instances in AWS

   <br>